Maria's Cookbook

 • 1 cinnamon stick

-• 1 strip of lemon peel (just the yellow part)
+• 1 strip of lemon peel (yellow part only)

 • 2 cups whole milk